Multiscale Simulations of Complex Systems by Learning their Effective Dynamics

 \section{Abstract}

-Simulations of complex multiscale systems are essential for science and technology ranging from weather forecasting to aircraft design.
-The predictive capabilities of simulations hinges on their capacity to capture the governing system dynamics.
-Large scale simulations, resolving all spatiotemporal scales, provide invaluable insight at a high computational cost.
-In turn, simulations using reduced order models are affordable but their veracity hinges often on linearisation and/or heuristics.
-Here we present a novel systematic framework to extract and forecast accurately the effective dynamics (LED) of complex systems with multiple spatio-temporal scales.
-The framework fuses advanced machine learning algorithms with equation-free approaches.
-It deploys autoencoders to obtain a mapping between fine and coarse grained representations of the system and learns to forecast the latent space dynamics using recurrent neural networks.
-We compare the LED framework with existing approaches on a number of benchmark problems and demonstrate reduction in computational efforts by several orders of magnitude without sacrificing the accuracy of the system.
+Predictive simulations of complex systems are essential for applications ranging from weather forecasting to drug design.
+The veracity of these predictions hinges on their capacity to capture the effective system dynamics.
+Massively parallel simulations predict the system dynamics by resolving all spatiotemporal scales, often at a cost that prevents experimentation while their findings may not allow for generalisation.
+On the other hand reduced order models are fast but limited by the frequently adopted linearization of the system dynamics and/or the utilization of heuristic closures.
+Here we present a novel systematic framework that bridges large scale simulations and reduced order models to Learn the Effective Dynamics (LED) of diverse complex systems.
+The framework forms algorithmic alloys between non-linear machine learning algorithms and the Equation-Free approach for modeling complex systems.
+LED deploys autoencoders to formulate a mapping between fine and coarse-grained representations and evolves the latent space dynamics using recurrent neural networks.
+The algorithm is validated on benchmark problems and we find that it outperforms state of the art reduced order models in terms of predictability and large scale simulations in terms of cost.
+LED is applicable to systems ranging from chemistry to fluid mechanics and reduces the computational effort by up to two orders of magnitude while maintaining the prediction accuracy of the full system dynamics.
+We argue that LED provides a novel potent modality for the accurate prediction of complex systems.